How To Create A Certified Wildlife Habitat Yard or Garden

 Sustainable Practices

 Over the last couple of years, we’ve gradually moved toward more sustainable practices for managing our yard.
-We now have more wildlife, more clover cover on our lawn, and lots of native plants throughout the managed beds.
-I’m not sure my Roundup-loving neighbor loves our clover and dandelions in the spring, but I don’t care.
-I don’t love his Roundup, and we’ve learned to live cordially as neighbors.
+We now have more wildlife, more clover cover on our lawn, and many native plants throughout the managed beds.

 Soil & Water Conservation | We compost and use lots of mulch to reduce erosion.
 We limit water use (mostly because I’m too lazy to water the plants unless it’s absolutely necessary).
 It helps that we live in an area that generally gets sufficient rain.
 But landscaping with native plants requires less water by design.

 I’d love to add a rain barrel to capture water from our roof.
-When I’m ready to install that, I’ll be reaching out to my friend Jess who already did this at her house for some guidance (and some help).
+When I’m ready to install that, I’ll reach out to my friend Jess who already did this at her house for some guidance (and help).
 She’s got all the tools… and we have basically none.

 The invasive plants in our yard are intense and love to get mixed into the ecosystem, but we do our best to take them out when we can.
-Sometimes it feels like a never-ending cycle of managing them, but as we add more native plants throughout our yard, they should choke out a lot of the invasive species (with some help from us).
+Sometimes, it feels like a never-ending cycle of managing them, but as we add more native plants throughout our yard, they should choke out many of the invasive species (with some help from us).

 The Importance of Citizen Science